wohaco/despace/colour_papers.md

       - Oregon Blue Book
       - Tennessee Blue Book
       - Wisconsin Blue Book
-   - Blue Book of Denver society, first called the Who's Who in Denver Society by Louise Sneed Hill
+   - Blue Book of Denver society, first called the Who’s Who in Denver Society by Louise Sneed Hill
    - The Blue Book of the John Birch Society, a transcript of the founding meeting of the John Birch Society

 **Transportation**